 As the saying goes, better safe than sorry!
 Sadly, though, people do not always choose the safer option when it is available.
 For example, when leaving the house, some people decide to leave their doors unlocked.
 “I live in a good neighborhood, it’ll probably be fine,” they think to themselves.
 But how would they feel if they came back to a burglarized home?
 No doubt they would regret not taking an extra few seconds to lock the door.

 What about driving?
-Some people decide not to wear a seat belt when they go out.
+Some people think it’s fine not to wear a seat belt.
 “I’m a safe driver, I’ll be okay,” they reason to themselves.
-But what if another car swerves into them?
-The collision could send them flying through the wind shield.
-As they’re recovering in the hospital, do you think they are sorry for not choosing the better, safer option of wearing the seat belt?
-I would hope so.
+But what if another car with a drunken driver swerves into them?
+Without a seat belt, the collision could send them flying through the wind shield.
+If they were fortunate enough to survive the crash, as they were recovering, they would no doubt be sorry not having chose the better, safer option.

 Anyways, this expression appears in print as early as the mid-19th century, so it doesn’t look to be that old.
 This example comes from Bell’s Life in Sydney and Sporting Reviewer, Feburary 1859: